Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

   * (optional) `depends_on` is an array of task ids for which this container invocation (task) depends on and must run to successful completion prior to this task executing.
+  * (optional) `depends_on_range` is an array with exactly two integral elements containing a task `id` range for which this task is dependent upon, i.e., the start `id` and the end `id` for which this task depends on.
+Although task `id`s are always strings, the dependent task `id`s for ranges must be expressed by their integral representation for this property.
+This also implies that task `id`s for which this task depends on must be integral in nature.
+For example, if `depends_on_range` is set to `[1, 10]` (note the integral members), then there should be task `id`s of `"1"`, `"2"`, ... `"10"` within the job.
+Once these dependent tasks complete successfully, then this specified task will execute.
   * (required) `image` is the Docker image to use for this task
   * (optional) `name` is the name to assign to the container.
 If not specified, the value of the `id` property will be used for `name`.